uoflspeeddev/phineas-docs/jobs/batch_jobs.rst

 Similarly, non-error messages are directed to the file ``/home/user/2d_driven_cavity_flow.out.%j`` for logging purposes.
 The environmental variables ``SLURM_JOB_ID`` and ``SLURM_NTASKS`` are passed to the script by slurm (see section :ref:`Slurm environmental variables <slurm_env_vars>`).

+Suppose this script is located at path: ``/home/user/2d_driven_cavity.sh``.
+Then, the command below would submit the batch job to slurm:

+..  code-block:: bash

+    sbatch /home/user/2d_driven_cavity.sh

 .. _slurm_env_vars: